kitsuyaazuma/BlazeFL/examples/step-by-step-dsfl/README.md

         logging.info("Done!")
 ```

-This implementation is nearly identical to a pipeline for FedAvg, demonstrating its reusability across multiple methods.
-In this example, metrics are saved and visualized using TensorBoard, but other tools like [W&B](https://github.com/wandb/wandb) can also be used.

-By initializing the ServerHandler and ParallelClientTrainer and passing them into the pipeline, you can execute the simulation.
+This pipeline is almost identical to one you might create for FedAvg or another standard FL method, showcasing how reusable these components are.

+In this snippet, we use TensorBoard via SummaryWriter for logging, but you’re free to use alternatives like [W&B](https://github.com/wandb/wandb).

-The full source code is available [here](https://github.com/kitsuya0828/BlazeFL/tree/main/examples/step-by-step-dsfl/main.py).
+You can see the full source code [here](https://github.com/kitsuya0828/BlazeFL/tree/main/examples/step-by-step-dsfl/main.py).

 ## Running the Simulation

-In this example, [Hydra](https://hydra.cc/) is used to configure hyperparameters, but you can choose your own method for configuration.
+In our example, we use [Hydra](https://hydra.cc/) to handle hyperparameter configuration.
+Feel free to use any configuration system you like.

-Run the DS-FL simulation with the following command:
+To run the DS-FL simulation:

 ```bash
 uv run python main.py +algorithm=dsfl
 ```

-You can also visualize the metrics using TensorBoard:
+To visualize metrics in TensorBoard:

 ```bash
 make visualize